upper/upper.io/upper-docs/upper.io/v3/content/mssql/index.md

   // is mapped to the 'name' property.
   Name string `db:"name"`

-  // Born maps the "Born" property to the "born" column
+  // The 'born' column of the 'birthday' table
-  // of the "birthday" table.
+  // is mapped to the 'born' property.
   Born time.Time `db:"born"`
 }